Powered by

 “I have to pay the lease of Rs.
 20,000 for six months.
 My moong fields are severely damaged.
 You see!
 It looks like somebody has butchered the entire area,” Dhani Ram said.

-He believes unpredictable weather impacts the farmers, and they are compelled to look for alternate work.
+He believes with constant climate change and extreme weather impacts the farmers are compelled to look for alternate work.

 “Now I might have to travel to a city looking for work as a labourer to earn a living for my family.
 My sons have already left farming and work at construction sites in different cities,” he added.